marwatoo/marwatoo/README.md

 I write — in Arabic, English, and French — and I read political essays for fun, usually with a terminal open in the other window.
 Between that, I code, edit video, design, and put together content for social media.
 Most of what I build starts from the same instinct: strip away what isn't needed and keep what actually helps.

-On the Linux side, that means patched, minimal builds of the suckless suite.
+On the desktop, that means switching between **bspwm**, **dwm**, and **KDE Plasma** depending on the mood, and running patched, minimal builds of the suckless suite.
 On the creative side, it means replacing bloated software with lighter tools I've built myself when I can.

 ---